 So is this thing as magical as Steve Jobs or Jony Ives have said?
 Well, yes, but slightly less so if you already have a laptop or iPhone 4 or both.
 The iPad becomes the coolest thing ever that you don’t really need.
 A very expensive piece of gizmology that I’m struggling to justify spending the money on it that I did.
 (And I got a clearance 1st generation refurb.
 Almost $200 off and only now do I think it’s fairly priced.)
-If I were a desktop instead of notebook computer owner, or hadn’t already spent the money i have on iPhone-only apps I would likely be far more enamored of it.
+If I owned desktop computer instead of laptop, or hadn’t already spent the money I have on iPhone-only apps I would likely be far more enamored of it.
 And I’m an Apple fan; the fact that I don’t want to keep this is shocking to me.
 It’s not a bad device by any means, and I do think it’s worth the cost because of the quality of the product.
-But my computers and my phone leave the iPad as a piece of magic in search of a niche, because I’ve already got it covered.
+But my computers and my phone leave the iPad as a piece of magic in search of a niche because I’ve already got it covered.
 I’ll still own one someday, just not now.
 This one’s going back, and I’ll use the money to put a lift kit on my Jeep or something.

 But not before typing this entire review in the Notes app on the iPad.